Safety-Critical Control with Input Delay in Dynamic Environment: Case-Study: Control of a Segway

 For the derivation of this equation and the detailed expressions of $f_{v}$, $f_{\omega}$, $g_{v}$ and $g_{\omega}$, please refer to Appendix~\ref{sec:appdx_segway_dynamics}.
 The model parameters were identified in~\cite{Gurriet2018a} and are listed in Table~\ref{tab:segway}.

-We track the desired speed $\dot{p}_{\rm d}$ by the desired controller
+We track the desired speed $\dot{p}_{\rm d}$ by the desired controller:

 with gains ${K_{\dot{p}} = 8\,{\rm Vs/m}}$, ${K_{\varphi} = 40\,{\rm V/rad}}$, ${K_{\dot{\varphi}} = 10\,{\rm Vs/rad}}$, that also stabilizes the Segway to the upright position.
-To avoid the moving obstacle, we construct the ECBF candidate
+To avoid the moving obstacle, we construct the ECBF candidate:

-where $d$ is the vector pointing from the obstacle center to the tip of the Segway.
+where $d$ points from the obstacle center to the Segway's tip.

 We seek to maintain safety with respect to the environmental safe set~(\ref{eq:safeset_environment}) using Theorem~\ref{thm:safety_environment}.
-However, $H$ is not a valid ECBF since $\dot{H}$ does not depend on the input $u$ since ${\dHdx(x,e) g(x)=0}$.
-Therefore, we consider a dynamic extension of the ECBF based on~\cite{Nguyen2016}.
-We define the following {\em extended environmental control barrier function}:
+However, $H$ is not a valid ECBF since ${\dHdx(x,e) g(x)=0}$ and $\dot{H}$ is independent of the input $u$.
+Thus, we use a dynamic extension of the ECBF based on~\cite{Nguyen2016}.
+We define the {\em extended environmental control barrier function}:

 with ${\gamma_{\rm e}>0}$, whose derivative depends on the control input $u$: